Restfulbee37/MC-Paper-Fabric/README.md

 - **Automated Backups:** Regular backups of server data to prevent data loss.

 - **Dockerized Deployment:** Simplifies setup and management using Docker and Docker Compose.
+- **RCON:** Allows for easy server management using standard Minecraft commands outside the Minecraft client.

 ## Repository Structure
 ```bash